YoussefAbdo/GreateQuotes/README.md

 # GreateQuotes

-Xamarin Forms Application which use Factrory dedign pattern
+Xamarin Forms Application which use Factory Pattern